Monroeville Disc Golf Course

 Note that on each basket is little plastic tabs which show the direction to the next tee.

 Hole 1 – is a steep downhill, sloping left to right.
 There is OB left, but the real danger is the rough on the right.
 There’s usually a left to right headwind that likes to toss discs deep into the ravine to the right.
-Go up in stability and aim a bit low.

 .